-4.6 Input data register
+4.6 Input Data Register

 The device has two input registers.
-The first bit (bit 0) at the DI-input is used to select one of the two Input Registers.
+The first bit (bit 0) at the DI input is used to select one of the two input registers.
 All bits are first shifted into an input shift register.
-After the rising edge of CSN the contents of the input shift register are written to the selected Input Data Register only if a frame of exact 24 data bits are detected.
+After the rising edge of CSN the contents of the input shift register is written to the selected input data register only if a frame of exact 24 data bits is detected.
 Depending on bit 0 the content of the selected status register is transferred to DO during the current communication frame.
 Bit 1-17 controls the behavior of the corresponding driver.

-If bit 23 is zero, the device goes into the standby-mode.
+If bit 23 is zero, the device goes into the standby mode.
 The bits 18 and 19 are used to control the current monitor multiplexer.
 Bit 22 is used to reset all status bits in both status registers.
 The bits in the status registers are cleared after the current communication frame (rising edge of CSN).